xenith-studios/ataxia/README.md

     scripts/
         On-disk storage location for all Lua scripts scripts/interface
-        Helper scripts that set up the data interface between Go and Lua scripts/command
+        Helper scripts that set up the data interface between Rust and Lua scripts/command
         All in-game commands

+## License ##

+`ataxia` is primarily distributed under the terms of both the MIT License and the Apache License (Version 2.0), with portions covered by various BSD-like licenses.
+Previous versions of this code were licensed under the BSD three-clause license.

+See LICENSE-APACHE and LICENSE-MIT for details.